JetBrains/intellij-sdk-docs/reference_guide/custom_language_support.md

 If you prefer a full example to the detailed description offered on this page, please check out a step-by-step tutorial how to define custom language support on example of ".properties" files:
 [Custom Language Support Tutorial](/tutorials/custom_language_support_tutorial.md)

+The webinar [How We Built Comma, the Raku IDE, on the IntelliJ Platform](https://blog.jetbrains.com/platform/2020/01/webinar-recording-how-we-built-comma-the-raku-ide-on-the-intellij-platform/) offers an excellent introduction as well.

 Providing custom language support includes the following major steps:

 * [Registering File Type](/reference_guide/custom_language_support/registering_file_type.md)